Sohamex/interactive-particles/README.md

-## Interactive Particle Effect
+### Interactive Particle Effect

 Basic HTML canvas and JavaScript.
-Not optimized for smaller screens, cursor suppoerted only.
+Not optimized for smaller screens, cursor supported only.